Nash-Clark/NonLethalTasers/README.md

 *RtheAmazing's Realistic Ped Damages:*

-Idea to create the recourse after I could not find the file after GTAPoliceMods went down.
+Idea to create the resource after I could not find the file after GTAPoliceMods went down.

 --------------------------------------------------------------------------------